Georgegriff/griffadev/src/posts/11ty-webcomponents/using-web-components-with-11ty.md

 ---
 title: 'Using Web Components With 11ty'
-tagline: I took a progressive enhancement approach to using frontend javascript for my blog, Web Components are the perfect fit here.
+description: I took a progressive enhancement approach to using frontend javascript for my blog, Web Components are the perfect fit here.
 series:
   title: Building a personal blog
   order: 4